 How to apply for a GCA Scholarship

-The GCA offers more than 28 merit-based scholarships and fellowships in 12 academic areas.
-Visit the GCA Scholarship website page for more information on the scholarships available and the application process unique to each one.
+The Garden Club of America offers more than 28 merit-based scholarships and fellowships in 12 academic areas.
+Visit the GCA Scholarship website for more information on the scholarships available and the application process unique to each one.